lone-coder/Network_Neuroscience/Publication_Scripts/README.md

 # Vanier Preterm Connectome Analysis Pipeline

-> **Study**: Diffuse effects of preterm birth on the white matter connectome of early school-aged children
+> **Study**: Diffuse effects of preterm birth on the white matter connectome of school-aged children

-This folder contains the consolidated, cleaned analysis scripts organized by pipeline stage.

 ---